Segger J-Link Debugger

 trace: Description

-clock: Required Trace clock frequency in Hz.
+input-clock: Required Trace input clock frequency in Hz.